shawntabrizi/Ethereum-Twitter-Bounty/README.md

            cd /path/to/twitter-bounty
            npm run server

-4. Your browser should automatically open up the Twitter Bounty webpage.
-To interact, make sure you have [installed and configured MetaMask](https://truffleframework.com/tutorials/pet-shop#installing-and-configuring-metamask) using the seed phrase you saved from `ganache-cli`.
+        > Your browser should automatically open up the Twitter Bounty webpage.

+4. Configure MetaMask to use the 12-word mnemonic you saved earlier by clicking "Import using account seed phrase"

+5. Change your MetaMask network to use `Localhost 8545`, and then you should be good to go!
+    > You can confirm your browser has been set up correctly if you see a balance of ~ 100 ETH in MetaMask

 ### Interacting with the contract